tallan/angular-electron/README.md

 Error: Can't resolve 'path' in {folder path}
 ```

-In Webpack 5 NodeJS polyfills are no longer supplied by default.
+In Webpack 5, NodeJS polyfills are no longer supplied by default.
 Traditionally we would use Webpack to add any polyfills if needed but since Angular 6 the Webpack eject functionality has been removed.
-We will need a way of adding these polyfills to Webpack in order for this to work.
+We will need a way of adding these polyfills to Webpack for this to work.

 Thankfully, there is a Webpack plugin to help here that is available through npm.
 Let's install it now in the app.